dshadoff/TRS-80_TC-8/Theory/README.md

-**Volume**: Since recording may be made at different levels, and there is no objective way to observe/measure signal output from the cassette player, the input to the system should be able to properly read a signal from a wide range of output levels.  *This is a major failing of the original TRS-80 Model I circuitry, as it was notoriously sensitive to vaolume levels*.
+**Volume**: Since recording may be made at different levels, and there is no objective way to observe/measure signal output from the cassette player, the input to the system should be able to properly read a signal from a wide range of output levels.  *This is a major failing of the original TRS-80 Model I circuitry, as it was notoriously sensitive to volume levels*.

 **Dropouts**: Inconsistent application of the ferric oxide particles often caused volume level variations during playback.
 Here is a real example of one, excountered on a cassette I was making a WAV file of: